 The whole process of accreditation can take a good deal of time depending on the organization.

-So they may not believe in the system or have other religious/academic reasons.
+So they may not believe in the system (amen brother) or have other religious/academic reasons.
 I have seen ads out there for "Christian" TEFL courses.

 Accreditation can be used to scam you

-Since people assume that the word "accredited" equals quality or a good reputation then know that it can also be used to scam you for money.
+Since people assume that the word "accredited" equals quality or a good reputation then know that accreditation can also be used to scam you for money.